emoreno-hub/Inventory_Monitoring/README.md

 - Deploy the trained model to an **endpoint**.
 - Create a **Lambda function** that connects to the endpoint and makes inferences using a test image.

-This methodology ensures a structured approach to data processing, model training, and deployment.

 ## Dataset
 ### Overview
 The dataset used for this project will be the [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/), which consists of 500,000 images of bins containing one or more objects from Amazon Fulfillment Centers.
 Each image is in JPEG format and contains corresponding JSON metadata files which describe the items in each bins.